 Thinking about going big with a glittery guard?
 There are two common types of ring guards you should know about before committing to one.

-- Enhancer Ring Guard – Also known as a single ring guard, the enhancer-style ring guard is one ring that looks like two.
-It features a slot in the middle so the center ring can be inserted between the two bands, protecting it around the edges.
+Enhancer Ring Guard – Also known as a single ring guard, the enhancer-style ring guard is one ring that looks like two.
+An enhancer band features a slot in the middle so the center ring can be inserted between the two bands, protecting it around the edges.
 This will help keep the ring in place and add some bulk and depth all around.
-Whether the center stone is a natural gem or a lab-grown diamond, an enhancer ring guard will make it look even better than it already does.
+Whether the center stone is a natural diamond or a lab-grown diamond, an enhancer ring guard will make it look even better than it already does.

 Why Use a Ring Guard?

+There are all sorts of reasons why you might want to use a guard enhancer.
 Ring guards are often made to be equally as beautiful as your main ring, featuring either an all-metal design or a band enhanced with sparkly gems and elaborate designs.
-Many people choose to wear ring guards to enhance the look of their current ring, make it look bigger or upgrade it to something more elaborate or special.
+Many people choose to wear ring guards to enhance the look of their current ring, make their lab-created diamond look bigger or upgrade it to something more elaborate or special.
 Other people choose to wear a ring guard — well — to guard their ring!
 If your wedding band or other ring is slightly too big or too small, a ring guard could even help keep it in place until you can have it altered to the appropriate ring size.

 Do You Need One?